-CJUS 1410 (formerly CRJS 112): Law.
+CJUS 1410: Law.
 (3) An introduction to persons seeking a career in the law enforcement profession with an understanding of criminal law and how it represents the power of government to prevent and punish socially harmful behavior.
 This course also examines the extent and limits of established rules of procedure in applying the rule of law.